DaehwanKimLab/centrifuge/MANUAL.markdown

     centrifuge-inspect --taxonomy-tree <centrifuge database>

-Extract the lengths of the sequences from the index:
+Extract the lengths of the sequences from the index (each row has two columns: taxonomic ID and length):

     centrifuge-inspect --size-table <centrifuge database>

-Extract raw sequences:

-    centrifuge-inspect <centrifuge database>

 Wrapper